East Coast Railway Infrastructure Protection Projects ECRIPP

 -

-The DART+ Coastal Projects are currently at an early stage in the projects timeline with an assessment of options currently being undertaken.
+The DART+ Coastal Projects are currently at an early stage in the project's timeline with an assessment of options currently being undertaken.
 As the projects proceed, two stages of non-statutory public stakeholder engagement will be conducted prior to the lodgement of the Railway Order applications.
-For further information on the DART+ Coastal Projects visit the dedicated
+More information on DART+ Coastal Projects visit

 -